Drew-CS/stacks-queues-template/README.md

 - Open the **Settings/Preferences | Tools | Python Integrated Tools** settings dialog.
 - In the Default test runner field select **pytest**.
 - Click OK to save the settings.
+- **Note on Pycharm:** to run the debugger for this project, you may need to update the name of the Queue.py class to QueueJOC.py.
+Right-click the Queue.py file, select "refactor", and alter the name of the file.
+This should alter all the file imports automatically.
+After the refactor, you should see `from QueueJOC import Queue` as the import line on your projects instead.

 #### VS Code
 If using VS Code, you may need to configure your pytest settings.